mtanghu/LEAP/README.md

     window_sizes = None, # window sizes to use for windowed/local LEAP for each layer (set automatically if None) n_heads = 4, # number of heads to use in multi-head attention initializer_range = .02, # standard deviation for weight initialization
-    hidden_dropout_prob = .1 # dropout value used for embeddings, attention, and feedforward layers
+    hidden_dropout_prob = .1, # dropout value used for embeddings, attention, and feedforward layers
-)
+    rescale_value = 8 # what to rescale the focus values with, set lower if you have NaN loss )

 model = LeapForCausalLM(config)